oestradiol/bsky-post-notifs-bot/README.md

 </details>

 <details>
-   <summary><b><i>How do I opt out of notifications?</b></i></summary>
+   <summary><b><i>How do I opt out of notifications/being watched?</b></i></summary>
-You can block it on Bluesky to opt out of notifications from it.
-The bot respects user privacy and will stop sending notifications if blocked.
+You can block it on Bluesky to opt out.
+The bot respects user privacy and will stop sending notifications and watching you if blocked.
 </details>

 For additional help, check the [GitHub issues](https://github.com/oestradiol/bsky-post-notifs-bot/issues) or make a new issue for support.